-However, most cases of back pain are not caused by serious damage or disease but by sprains, minor strains, minor injuries or a pinched or irritated nerve.
+Most cases of back pain, however, are not caused by disease or serious damage but by sprains, minor strains, minor injuries or a pinched or irritated nerve.

-Back pain can be triggered by everyday activities at home and at work, or it can develop gradually over time as a result of sitting, standing or lifting badly.
-Back pain causes include:
+Back pain can be brought on, or ‘triggered’, by everyday activities either at home or at work.
+Pain can also develop over time as a result of sitting, standing or lifting badly.
+Common triggers that can cause back pain include:

 - bending awkwardly

 - slouching in chairs

 - standing or bending down for long periods